gioiemhuynh/UnlockOOPinPHP/README.md

     + They allow for better organization by grouping classes that work together to perform a task
     + They allow the same name to be used for more than one class

-P/s: Nest task: try to build an app with MVC model
+P/s: Next task: try to build an app with MVC model